 Black people will have access to culturally humble psychotherapy and they will utilize it as both prevention and treatment.

-At Eye In Me, we value resilience without ignoring pain, we honor lived experiences as evidence and scholarship, and we honor therapy as self-love, self-care, and advocacy.
+At Eye In Me, we value resilience without ignoring pain, we honor lived experiences as evidence and scholarship, and we honor therapy as self-love, self-care, and activism.

 Q: Do you accept insurance at Eye In Me?